03 Sep How To Pick The Right Weight

 - Machine Chest Press – use a 10% drop off each set

-When he executes this workout, his first set will always be the heaviest and the ‘money maker’.
+When you execute this workout, your first set will always be the heaviest and the ‘money maker’.

-After progressively heavier warm up sets (with low reps to conserve energy), he’ll go for it on the first set, stopping at or maybe 1 rep shy of failure.
+After progressively heavier warm up sets (with low reps to conserve energy), you’ll go for it on the first set, stopping at or maybe 1 rep shy of failure.

-On the sets after, he’ll drop the load 10% and aim to stay within the same rep range.
+On the sets after, you’ll drop the load 10% and aim to stay within the same rep range.

 When you perform this method of training, it’s easy to think you have to go to failure on every set to make it work.
 Personally I’ve found better results with picking one set to go hell for leather on, and then keeping a rep in the tank for the others.

 This way you’ll keep neural stress lower and prevent any early burnout on a training cycle.

 Picking the right weight is a critical aspect to optimally executing and setting yourself up for success on a training program.